lun4rsoft/JJ25-Main/README.md

 JJ25-Main
 =========

-The Packages that for the internal structure of the JJ25 project.
+The Packages that contain the internal structure of the JJ25 project.